andybeckmann/angular-react-vue-demos/README.md

 # Angular-Vue-React-demos

-A collection of demo applications for Angular.js, Vue.js, and React.js.

-Each app uses the same CSS styles and HTML markup.
+This repository contains a sample todo list application built three times using Angular.js, Vue.js, and React.js.
+Each app uses the same CSS styles and HTML markup, and saves the data to localStorage.

 ## Vue

-### Details

 | Measurement  | Data |
 |:--|:--|